The Symbol of Never-ending Happiness

 (extract from 'Article Never-ending Happiness', 2000, xerox print, A4)

-This work was shows as past of New Contemporaries 2001 at Camden Art Centre, London and Sunderland Museum in 2001.
+This work was shown as part of New Contemporaries 2001 at Camden Art Centre, London and Sunderland Museum in 2001; and at Shine, The Lowry, Manchester in 2002.
 It was acquired by HKU Collection, Utrecht, The Netherlands.

 watch video Cork 2000 here >